Brent Brennan: San Jose State

 Brennan was hired as San Jose State's head coach on December 7, 2016.
 His first two seasons ended with a combined 3–22 record, including a 1–11 season in 2018 that tied the 2010 team for the fewest in program history.
 Despite the poor record, five of the 2018 team's losses were by fewer than nine points, with three being determined by a field goal.

 In 2019, the Spartans began 2–1, and a victory over Arkansas marked the team's first win against a Southeastern Conference opponent.
 San Jose State also defeated Army, becoming the 20th program all time to beat all three FBS United States service academies (Army, Air Force, and Navy), and rival Fresno State in a comeback.
 The Spartans finished 5–7, falling one win short of bowl eligibility.
 Brennan received a three-year contract extension at the end of the season.

 The 2020 Spartans went 6–0 in the regular season despite having two games canceled and their final two home games relocated due to the COVID-19 pandemic; the pandemic had also forced the team to conduct preseason practices at Humboldt State University due to Santa Clara County restrictions.
 San Jose State's undefeated record qualified them for the Mountain West Conference Football Championship Game, where they defeated Boise State for the first time 34–20; it was the Spartans' first undisputed conference championship since 1990 and their first 7–0 record since 1939.
-Brennan was named the Mountain West Coach of the Year for his team's successes, which included being ranked in the AP Poll for the first time since 2012 and a debut appearance in the College Football Playoff rankings, and also finished fifth in the Associated Press College Football Coach of the Year Award voting with three first-place votes.
+Brennan was named the Mountain West Coach of the Year and Lombardi Foundation Coach of the Year for his team's successes, which included being ranked in the AP Poll for the first time since 2012 and a debut appearance in the College Football Playoff rankings, and also finished fifth in the Associated Press College Football Coach of the Year Award voting with three first-place votes.
 He signed a contract extension on December 23.

 San Jose State regressed to 5–7 during an injury-marred 2021 season.
 Over the next two years, the team recorded back-to-back bowl appearances for the first time since 1986 and 1987, including rebounding from a 1–5 start to 2023.
 The 2023 regular season saw the Spartans defeat 25th-ranked Fresno State for their first win over a ranked opponent since 2013, before missing the Mountain West Championship Game via tiebreaker.

 Brennan finished his career at San Jose State with an overall record of 34–48, with three bowl appearances and one conference title game appearance.
 He was the first head coach in program history to qualify for three bowl games.